 Once Dr Wolfe has lifted the flap, the Wavelight EX500 excimer laser will precisely reshape the cornea by applying a customised, computer-generated pattern to permanently reshape your cornea.
 The laser time is usually between 5 and 15 seconds per eye, depending on the degree of correction required.

 The flap is then precisely repositioned but there are no stitches required to hold it in place.
-You will be given a pair of goggles to wear to protect your eyes from accidental knocks or bumps as they heal.
+You will be provided with a pair of eye shields to wear for the next four night to protect your eyes from accidental rubbing during your sleep.

 You will need someone to drive you home from your LASIK procedure and we recommend that you plan to relax for the rest of the day.
 Your eyes will often feel watery, slightly irritated and gritty for a few hours after LASIK so don’t make any plans for the evening of your surgery.
 You may wish to have a sleep or simply keep your eyes closed.

-A pair of protective goggles will be provided to wear on the day of surgery and while sleeping for four nights to protect your eyes from glare and accidental rubbing during your sleep.
+A pair of eye shields will be provided for you to wear while sleeping for four nights to protect your eyes from accidental rubbing during your sleep.
 It is important to avoid rubbing your eyes for the first week after LASIK eye surgery.

 You will most likely notice an immediate change in your vision but the vision will appear smeary for the rest of the day.
 The day following LASIK eye surgery most patients will notice a significant improvement in their vision, however it may continue to fluctuate for the first few weeks after the surgery as the eyes heal.
-Most patients are able to return to work and drive the day after their LASIK surgery.
+Most patients are able to drive the day after their LASIK surgery, following their post-operative appointment (typically scheduled for the morning after surgery).

 Dr Wolfe will provide you antibiotic and anti-inflammatory drops to use for at least one week after the surgery to assist healing and prevent infection.
 Your eyes may feel a little dry over the next few weeks and you will be given lubricating eye drops to assist with comfort.